ismindirov/AWS_EC2/README.md

-use this file to start ec2 instance
+use this .tf file to start ec2 instance